Menu

 Certificate IV in Disability

-Disability support workers with this qualification usually work without direct supervision.
+A personal carer with this qualification can usually provide disability services without direct supervision.
 They may also be required to supervise or coordinate small teams in a leadership role.

 The average course duration is one year but can be studied part-time.
 Course delivery can depend on the course provider, but many have blended learning formats.
 This course includes a 120-hour work placement requirement.